Force over Distance: Chapter 43

 There wasn’t time to think about it.

 Scott broke into a run, fast and silent.
-They left the dead Nakai behind them as they sped along the corridor, breaths coming in shallow, gasps, boots and shoes falling as quietly as possible on the deck plating.
+They left the dead Nakai behind as they sped along the corridor, breath coming in shallow gasps, boots and shoes falling as quietly as possible on the deck plates.

 Young’s eyes flicked back, checking their six.

-Scott was setting a quick pace, the lifesigns monitor in one hand, the Nakai weapon in the other.
+Scott set a quick pace, the lifesigns monitor in one hand, the Nakai weapon in the other.
 Volker and Brody stayed right with him.
-Young followed more slowly, pulling cold air deep into his lungs as he kept some space between himself and the rest of the team.
-If they were attacked from behind, he wanted to be able to break away and lay down cover fire.
+Young followed more slowly, pulling cold air deep into his lungs as he left some space between himself and the rest of the team.
+If the Nakai attacked from behind, he wanted to be able to break away and lay down cover fire.

 He glanced back again.